-Provincetown is one of the best destinations in the USA for gay travellers.
+Provincetown is one of the best destinations in the USA for gay travelers.
 It’s a small town in a remote setting at the tip of Cape Cod.
 Provincetown has long been a haven for artists and writers.
 Historically, it’s famed as the sight of the Mayflower Compact.

 The Puritans who came to America weren’t to know that their landing place would later be overcome by gay men.
 Bless.

 Provincetown is very popular for gay staycations.
 It’s packed with gay bars and gay hotels.
 Provincetown is great as a party destination.
 It also works as a romantic destination.
 The landscapes of Massachusetts form the perfect romantic backdrop.
 There are also some excellent boutique hotels to choose from.
-Every gay travellers in the USA should visit Provincetown at least once.
+Every gay travelers in the USA should visit Provincetown at least once.